astropy/regions/docs/getting_started.rst

     In [1]: import regions
     In [2]: regions.*PixelRegion?

-You can learn more about :class:`~regions.Region` and it's capabilities in :ref:`sh`
+To learn more about :class:`~regions.Region` and it's capabilities in :ref:`sh`